tbu5358/tbu5358/README.md

 ### Agentic PRD Workflow

-Automated PRD-to-subagent development orchestration.
+Autonomous PRD-to-implementation system.

-This is probably the clearest example of how I think about software development:
+This is probably the clearest example of how I think about AI-built software.

+It is not just a workflow that takes a PRD and breaks it into tasks.
+The PRD becomes a living source of truth that the system keeps updating as it runs.

+The loop looks more like this:

-PRD → architecture → subagents → implementation → review → verification
+PRD → issue-finding agents → proof → PRD update → task creation → orchestrators → subagents → checks → pull request

-The idea is to turn a product requirements document into structured implementation workstreams for specialist AI agents.
+The main agent can send specialist agents into the codebase to find issues, gaps, missing requirements, or broken behaviour.
+Those agents come back with proof, not just opinions.
+The main agent then updates the PRD, creates the next set of tasks, and hands them to orchestrators.

+The orchestrators take control of each task, spin up the right subagents, run checks, verify the implementation, and prepare the pull request for review or merge.

+The goal is to move beyond “ask AI to code something.”

+I’m interested in development systems that can keep running: finding issues, updating their own understanding of the product, creating new tasks, implementing fixes, checking their own work, and improving the software over time.

 ---